A superb all-rounder with a consistency that makes it more than the sum of its parts

-The Canon 700D has long been one of our favourite cameras, the brand has long become synonymous with DSLRs (along with Nikon of course) and this is one of its greatest mid-range models of all time.
-However, cameras aren’t novels or albums and so it must eventually stand aside for something better still.
-In this case that’ll be the Canon 750D and 760D, the two cameras are technically identical but the 760D caters for enthusiasts (with a top-mounted information LCD and extra mode dial) while the more basic 750D has less controls and is aimed at novices who still want good image quality.
+The Canon 700D is one of the greatest mid-range cameras of all time.
+However, cameras like the 700D aren’t novels or albums and so, they must eventually stand aside for something better.
+In this case, that’ll be the Canon 750D, launched alongside the EOS 760D in February 2015.
+While the 760D caters for enthusiasts (with a top-mounted information LCD and extra mode dial) the more basic 750D has fewer controls and is aimed at novices who still want good image quality.

-Of course with those two cameras coming out, you’ll see some bargain prices on the 700D, so is it worth considering this older model?
+Since our original review, the 700D has slightly dropped in price.
+You can find the 18-55mm lens kit and body for just under £500.
+Of course with the 750D and 760D cameras already out, you’ll see some cheaper prices on the 700D, so is it worth considering this older model?

 Canon undoubtedly makes some fantastic SLRs, but for its three-digit consumer models, we’ve found in the past that this reputation is somewhat unwarranted.
 Perhaps this is because rivals have had to try that little bit harder to compete.
 The Nikon D5200 has a 39-point autofocus sensor, compared to the 700D’s nine points.
 The Pentax K-30 has a significantly larger viewfinder and dual command dials – features that are only available in pricier EOS models.

 The old 600D and its predecessors also suffered from various niggling problems.
 Autofocus was painfully slow in live view mode, and even worse when recording videos.
 We also found that the main autofocus sensor (when shooting with the viewfinder) often struggled to get pixel-sharp results from with the 18-55mm kit lens.
 This left users with the unfortunate choice of fast or reliable focusing – not the sort of decision we’d want to make after spending over £500 on a camera.